-Buster is a macOS application for ham radio written by Jeremy McDermond, NH6Z, that allows Mac users to connect to the D-STAR network without a radio.
-It works with the ThumbDV™ USB dongle on the local machine or a network connected PiDV™ device (formerly DV3000).
+Buster is a macOS application for ham radio written by Jeremy McDermond, NH6Z.
+It lets you to connect to the D-STAR network without a radio.
+Hardware-wise, Buster works with the ThumbDV™ USB dongle on your local computer, or over a network-connected PiDV™ device (formerly DV3000).

-The bad news is that the host file still has problems.
-It’s more up to date than it was, but at least some of the addresses are (very) stale, and there are a lot of IP addresses being used instead of hostnames, which begs for bad links.
-This is the old “which hosts file is authoritative?” issue, but with a twist…
+The bad news is that the host data is still inaccurate.
+It’s more current than before, but a lot of host addresses are still out-of-date.
+And IP addresses are often used in place of hostnames.
+Does this all sound familiar?
+It’s the same old “which host file is authoritative?” issue, but with a new twist…

-A look at the issue tracker for Buster on github reveals that the host file data is coming from ar-dns.net, a service intended to be a centralized host file and DNS lookup provider for all things D-STAR that, in turn, gets its data from various unmentioned sources.
-It’s a project by K7VE, the designer of STARnet.
-It looks like a nice system and cool project, but the source of the XRF and XLX addresses is problematic.
+Github’s issue tracker for Buster shows that the host data is now coming from ar-dns.net, a centralized host file and DNS lookup provider for D-STAR. ar-dns.net is a nice system, but its sources for XRF and XLX addresses are problematic.

-Case in point: I host XRF010 and XRF011, both of which are XLX reflectors.
-Both have been up and listed in the Kings of Digital host file, on xrefl.net, and the automatic XLX Reflectorlist since late last year.
-They were submitted with hostnames and never bare IP addresses.
+As an example, I host two XLX reflectors, XRF010 and XRF011.
+They’ve been working properly and listed in the Kings of Digital host file, on the xrefl.net site, and in the automatic XLX Reflector list since late last year.
+And they were submitted with host names, not bare IP addresses.

-Buster’s hosts file, now derived from ar-dns.net, has both of these x reflectors listed twice—once as XLX and once as XRF – which is great.
+So, Buster’s host data, now derived from ar-dns.net, has the x reflectors listed twice—once as XLX and once as XRF.
+And that’s great.
 However, all four entries use IP addresses instead of hostnames.
-The IP address for XLX010 has never needed to change, so the XRF010 and XLX010 entries both work in Buster for now.
-But, XLX011 moved to a different server over a month ago and had to change its IP address, so it’s already broken in Buster.
-Additionally, the entry for XRF011 is a long-outdated IP that resolves to a host in Germany.
-So XLX011 won’t connect using either XRF011 or XLX011, and for two entirely different host file related reasons.
+The IP address for XLX010 has never changed, so XRF010 and XLX010 both work—for now.
+But, XLX011 recently moved to a different server and its IP address changed.
+So it’s already broken in Buster.
+Additionally, the entry for XRF011 has a long-outdated IP that resolves to a host in Germany.
+This means that XLX011 won’t connect using either XRF011 or XLX011, and for two entirely different reasons.
+Crazy.